 We make a point of stocking the best kids bikes you can get for your money.
-These include bikes from the trusted British company Frog, international bike experts Specialized, and more.
+These include bikes from Frog bike accessories, international bike experts Specialized, and more.
 Unlike, say, a plain cotton t-shirt that costs £80 purely because it’s designed by Vivienne Westwood, you really do get what you pay for with kids’ bicycles.

 *It may not actually sing and dance but you will be when you realise how many great tips it has!